glutengo/rendering-strategies/backend/res/posts/home/home.md

 ## About

-My name is Markus Glutting, I am a Software Developer working at [sprylab](https://sprylab.com/).
+My name is Markus Glutting, I am a software developer working at [sprylab](https://sprylab.com/).
 I am currently studying Media Informatics (Master) at [HTW Berlin](https://www.htw-berlin.de/).
 The curriculum includes the elaboration of two so-called [Independent Coursworks](https://imi-master.htw-berlin.de/studium/independent-coursework/).
 Students are expected to find a topic which is connected to the course of study and work on that topic independently.